The Criminal Process In California

 The Preliminary Hearing

-If a felony case is not settled at a readiness conference, it will move on to a preliminary hearing.
+If a felony case is not settled at a readiness conference, the next stage of the criminal process is a preliminary hearing.
 After hearing testimony from the police, witnesses and alleged victims, the judge will decide if there is enough evidence to hold you on the charges or if your felony case should be reduced to a misdemeanor.

 The Post Preliminary Hearing Arraignment and Pretrial Conference